Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Performance evaluation

 \subsubsection{Nettack + GAFExplainer}

-In this variant, we use GAFExplainer (Section~\ref{sec:gafexplainer}) to identify the top-B most influential nodes with respect to the target node, based on their contribution to the GNN's prediction.
-These candidate nodes are then refined using a centrality based selection strategy (Section~\ref{sec:centrality}) and the resulting set is chosen as the final influencer nodes.
-Nettack's feature perturbation strategy is applied to these influencer nodes to mislead the model's prediction for the target node.
-Unlike the original Nettack, which uses a heuristic scoring mechanism to select attacker nodes, this variant integrates our proposed explainability-guided node selection strategy.
-Thus, this baseline is used as an ablation to see how effective constrained PGD is compared with Nettack's way of changing features.
+We use the same strategy for selecting candidate influencer nodes and pruning that set as BETA (Section~\ref{sec:gafexplainer} and~\ref{sec:centrality}).
+However, instead of using PGD, Nettack's feature perturbation strategy is applied to these influencer nodes to mislead the model's prediction for the target node.
+This baseline serves as an ablation study to evaluate the effectiveness of constrained PGD compared with Nettack's feature modification approach.